frctl/fractal/docs/components/context.md

 <p>This is some paragraph text</p>
 ```

-## Context and template partials
+## Context and template partials/sub-components

-When including a components as a partial in another component, it's important to understand that **only the markup, not the context data** is included.
+When including components as [sub-components](/docs/components/sub-components.md) within a parent component, it's important to understand that **only the markup, not the context data** is included.

 For example, a template that includes the above `simple-text` component as a partial may look like this: